-Component 1: Breadth Study: The Tudors 1485-1603

-The Breadth Study requires the study of an extended period and enables students to develop secure understanding of the process of change over time.
+Component 1: Breadth Study: The Tudors 1485-1603 The Breadth Study requires the study of an extended period and enables students to develop secure understanding of the process of change over time.
 Students will consider key social, economic, political and religious changes in England from Henry VII to Elizabeth I, to assess the extent of continuity and change in this dramatic period of England's history.
 Students will study the development and modernisation of the monarchy, English foreign policy and the course of religious changes during the English reformation.
-Underpinning this is the study of the role of key individuals and groups and how they were affected by these developments..

-Component 2: Depth Study: France in Revolution 1774-1815

-This option provides for the study in-depth of a key period of history which was to change the relationship between the ruler and the governed, not only in France but throughout Europe and, in time, the wider world.
+Underpinning this is the study of the role of key individuals and groups and how they were affected by these developments.
+Component 2: Depth Study: France in Revolution 1774-1815 This option provides for the study in-depth of a key period of history which was to change the relationship between the ruler and the governed, not only in France but throughout Europe and, in time, the wider world.
 A study of France in Revolution embraces concepts such as absolutism, enlightenment, constitutionalism, democracy, republic and dictatorship.
 It also encourages consideration of issues such as the relationship between rulers and the ruled, the place of the Church in the State, the power of the people and promotes reflection on what makes and perpetuates revolution.
 Topics of study will include the causes of the French Revolution, including a study of key political figures including Louis XVI, Marie-Antoinette and Robespierre.
 Students will track the early developments of the Revolution, focusing on internal and external threats leading to the reign of the Terror.
 In their second year students will consider the reasons for the emergence of Napoleon as leader of France and analyse and evaluate his key achievements within France and Europe.

-Component 3: Historical Investigation

-Students will be required to submit a 4,500 word Historical Investigation based on a development or issue which has been subject to different historical interpretations.
+Component 3: Historical Investigation Students will be required to submit a 4,500 word Historical Investigation based on a development or issue which has been subject to different historical interpretations.
 Students may study a specific issue in depth over a short period of time, or a broader theme and/or development over a longer period.
 Through undertaking the Historical Investigation, students will develop an enhanced understanding of the nature and purpose of history as a discipline and how historians work.
 They will broaden their study of the past whilst having the opportunity to study a specific issue in great depth.

-Assessment

-Component 1: 21/2 hour exam (40% of A-Level)

-Component 2: 21/2 hour exam (40% of A-Level)

-Component 3: 4,500 word coursework essay (20% of A-Level)

-Expectations

-Entry requirement for History A level is a Grade 6 at GCSE History.
+Assessment Component 1: 21/2 hour exam (40% of A-Level) Component 2: 21/2 hour exam (40% of A-Level) Component 3: 4,500 word coursework essay (20% of A-Level) Expectations Entry requirement for History A level is a Grade 6 at GCSE History.
 If students have not taken History at GCSE a Grade 6 in English Literature and Language is required (or only English Language if Literature not studied at GCSE).
 The course demands good essay writing skills and a willingness to contribute to discussion.
 You will be set independent learning tasks every week and will also be expected to carry out a large amount of self-study.

-LATIN A LEVEL

-Examination Board: OCR Course Number: H443

-Course Content

-A-level Latin allows students to extend their language skills as well as developing an understanding and appreciation for the literature, culture and society of ancient Rome.
-Students build their knowledge of vocabulary and linguistic structures through reading and studying prose and verse texts in Latin.
-The course develops a high level of linguistic competence, requiring students to translate unseen texts with accuracy as well as consideration of the genre.
-There is also the opportunity for prose composition.
-Study of literature extends beyond the GCSE in both breadth and depth, with both prose and verse texts studied in Latin and English and analysed in detail.

-Assessment

-Component 1: Unseen Translation 33%

-Written exam: 1 hour 45 minutes

-This paper will test knowledge of vocab, accidence and syntax through translation of an unseen passage of both Ovid (verse) and Livy (prose) into English.

-Component 2: Prose Composition or Comprehension 17%

-Written exam: 1 hour 15 minutes

-Students will show their linguistic competence by either answering comprehension questions on an unseen passage of Latin, or translating a short passage of English into Latin.

-Component 3: Prose Literature 25%

-Written exam: 2 hours

-This component requires the study of a selection of prose literature in the original Latin with some parts in English to aid context.
-In the exam students will translate passages of text as well as responding at length to questions regarding the use of language, context and interpretation of the texts.

-Component 4: Verse Literature 25%

-Written exam: 2 hours

-This component requires the study of a selection of verse in the original Latin with some parts in English to aid context.
-In the exam students will translate passages of text as well as responding at length to questions regarding the use of language, context and interpretation of the texts.

-Authors include Virgil, Ovid and Horace

-Expectations

-To be accepted onto the course, you need at least a Grade 6 in Latin at GCSE.
-The course demands a good knowledge of Latin vocabulary, accidence and syntax as well as the ability to respond analytically to Latin texts.
-You will be set independent learning tasks each week and you will also be expected to carry out a large amount of self-study including vocabulary learning and practising of new grammar.

-MATHS A LEVEL

-Examination Board: Edexcel Course Number: 9MA0

-Course Content

-Mathematics at A level provides an unrivalled opportunity to learn habits of clear analytical thought, sophisticated problem-solving techniques, and a developed awareness of the idea of proof.
+MATHEMATICS A LEVEL Examination Board: Course Number: Edexcel 9MA0 Course Content Mathematics at A level provides an unrivalled opportunity to learn habits of clear analytical thought, sophisticated problem-solving techniques, and a developed awareness of the idea of proof.
 The study of Mathematics gives students fluency in a universal language, and the capacity to present ideas with clarity, precision and economy.
 It combines well with many other subjects - supporting the study of empirical and social sciences, and complementing the study of the arts.

-A Level course (Pure mathematics 1, pure mathematics 2 and statistics and mechanics)

-Pure Mathematics 1:
+A Level course (Pure mathematics 1, pure mathematics 2 and statistics and mechanics) Pure Mathematics 1: